-With a naturally clumping growth habit, they reach 2-3 ft. tall and 3-4 ft. wide at maturity.
-Therefore, they’re extremely low-maintenance.
-They’re also heat and humidity tolerant once established.
+With a naturally clumping growth habit, they reach 2-3' H x 3-4' W at maturity.
+Therefore, they're extremely low-maintenance.
+They're also heat and humidity tolerant once established.
 Use them in containers, borders, mixed garden beds, near ponds, and mass plantings.

 They are perennial in USDA Zones 8 to 11 and annual outside of those zones.
 They're a great addition to seasonal long-blooming annual containers.